thehottgame/TheHoTTGame/Trinitarianism/README.md

 - existence / Σ type / total space of bundles
 - for all / Π type / space of sections of bundles

-## Something doesn't feel the Same
+## What is 'the Same'?

 There will be one thing missing from this 'place to do maths' and that is a notion of _equality_.
-This is where HoTT deviates from its predecessors, and is the theme of the next arc.
+How HoTT treats equality is where it deviates from its predecessors.
+This is the theme of the next arc.